-STOP PRESS!
 We have been so proud to announce the arrival of our new fab comic Bloke’s Progress, the combined version of three fabulous comics written by Kevin Jackson and illustrated by Hunt Emerson.
-Get down to Kendal this weekend (12-14 October 2018) for the Lakes International Comic Art Festival, grab a copy and meet Hunt in person.
+Both attended the Lakes International Comic Art Festival in October (with, of course, Bloke’s Progress).